Hywan/mnt.io/content/articles/2025-01-08-linked-chunk/index.md

 Don't you agree with me?
 {% end %}

-… oh, you're still here.
+… oh, you again.
 Alrighty.
 Yes, you're correct.
 That's also how I understand Computer Science, and that's why I consider it is an _Art_.
 To me, coding is not the difficult part: being able to see how to split a large problem into smaller ones, to see patterns, to transform the problems until they reach simple forms… that the beauty of it, and this is _the_ difficult part[^1].
 Anyway, let's jump back on Matrix if you don't mind.

 Without constraints, so, we cannot express a correct solution.
 We need to list them.
 When dealing with the Matrix protocol, we have 2 ways of fetching events